ggstuart/web-application-development/content/welcome/hello-world/index.md

 {{<figure src="images/experiment.png" caption="A minimal HTML document">}}

+The document includes a [`<title>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/title) in the [`<head>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/head) element and a [paragraph](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/p) in the [`<body>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/body) of the document.

 It's important that the top-level folder in the VSCode explorer window is your new folder.
 This will become the root folder for the *live server* extension.
 Remember, you can start the *live server* extension by clicking the *go live* button.

 >![go live](images/go-live-2.png)
 >
->You should always use this, we won't remind you again.
+>You should always use this to view your site, we won't remind you again.

 The site should open in your browser, looking something like this:

 {{<iframe src="examples/step-01" width="1200" height="200">}}{{</iframe>}}

+Admittedly its not that impressive, but we are only just beginning.

-> Note that the **index.html** file is picked automatically as this is the default name for the index file.
+> Note that the **index.html** file is loaded automatically.
-Try renaming the file and you should get a very different response.

-The content we added includes a `<title>` in the `<head>` of the document and a paragraph (`<p>`) in the `<body>` of the document.
+> *index.html* is a special filename that is often used as the default page which will be served when the user requests a url that points to a directory.

-You should see the title appears only in the browser tab above the page, not as part of the visible page itself.
+You should see that the `<title>` appears in the browser tab above the page, not as part of the visible page itself.
-The entire page content is our simple paragraph.
+The entire page content is made up of our simple `<p>` paragraph element.

+The docstring and all the other elements (`<html>`, `<head>` and `<body>`) are providing structure for the document.

 Obviously, this is a very simple document.
 We have to start somewhere.

 ## More content

-Try experimenting by making a second file with different content.
-Add links to each file to allow the user to navigate between them.
+We will add a hyperlink to *index.html* to allow the user to navigate to *about.html*.

-Something like this:

-### index.html

 ```html {hl_lines="8"}
 <!DOCTYPE html>